JeroenVanB/LAMAS/docs/index.md

 Currently, we only make use of PAL and first order knowledge.
 After an announcement a player knows something about someone else, but we do not represent that the player knows the other players know that he knows.
 As in our implementation the agent only uses a strategy for both guessing and playing cards, it is not necessary to use higher order knowledge.
 For guessing, the player only needs to know the value of his cards.
 He does not know the cards of the other players and it does not matter if he knows that they know that.
 In other versions of Boeren Bridge players receive a bonus if they guess 0 wins and get it correctly.
 This requires more complex behavior, in terms of tactical guessing.
 While he might be able to win a trick, he wil deliberately lose tricks, to receive bonus points.
 When a player guesses 0 it might be possible that he is using tactical guessing or that he really has bad cards.
 When a player knows that another player knows that he is tactical guessing, he might have to change some of his tactics.
 Future research could take a bigger focus on this form of higher order logic.

 There are other complex behaviors which allow the implementation of higher order logic.
-Consider a situation where Player South needs one more win, to correctly obtain his guessed amount of wins.
+Consider a situation where Player South needs one more win, to correctly obtain his guessed number of wins.
 He has one high card that certainly wins (e.g. the highest trump card), and a few other cards, which might win in the future.
 Instead of directly playing his high card, he decides to play the other cards first.
 This way he is more likely to lose these other tricks, since there are more cards in the game.
-This increases his chances to correctly obtain the guessed amount of wins.
+This increases his chances to correctly obtain the guessed number of wins.
 Another player (e.g. player North) notices that South plays this losing card, while he still requires a win.
 By observing this behavior, player North is able to figure out that South still holds a very high card.
 Player North knows that Player South knows that South is holding a very high card.
 In future research, this extra knowledge about the knowledge of other players can be used for tactical play.